This course assumes that you selected the “Python” option when you ran aspect init

 (double underscores before and after main

 ).
-This is just the Python convention for an executable entry-point.
+This is the Python convention for an executable entry-point.

-Copy the first codeblock from https://www.w3schools.com/python/module_requests.asp:
+Copy the first code block from https://www.w3schools.com/python/module_requests.asp:

 import requests